wisp-lang/wisp/Readme.md

 (list->vector)     ;; => listToVector
 ```

-As a side effect some names can be expressed in a few ways, although
+Side effect of this is that same thing may be expressed in a few differnt
-it's considered to be an advantage.
+ways, although it's unlikely to cause problems instead it should lead to
+very natural APIs from both JS and lisp perspective.

 ```clojure
 (parse-int x)